Animal echolocation: Acoustic features

-Call duration

-A single echolocation call (a call being a single continuous trace on a sound spectrogram, and a series of calls comprising a sequence or pass) can last anywhere from 0.2 to 100 milliseconds in duration, depending on the stage of prey-catching behavior that the bat is engaged in.
-For example, the duration of a call usually decreases when the bat is in the final stages of prey capture – this enables the bat to call more rapidly without overlap of call and echo.
+A single echolocation call (a call being a single continuous trace on a sound spectrogram, and a series of calls comprising a sequence or pass) can last anywhere from less than 3 to over 50 milliseconds in duration.
+Pulse duration is around 3 milliseconds in FM bats such as Phyllostomidae and some Vespertilionidae; between 7 and 16 milliseconds in Quasi-constant-frequency (QCF) bats such as other Vespertilionidae, Emballonuridae, and Molossidae; and between 11 milliseconds (Hipposideridae) and 52 milliseconds (Rhinolophidae) in CF bats.

+Duration depends also on the stage of prey-catching behavior that the bat is engaged in, usually decreasing when the bat is in the final stages of prey capture – this enables the bat to call more rapidly without overlap of call and echo.
 Reducing duration comes at the cost of having less total sound available for reflecting off objects and being heard by the bat.

-Pulse interval

 The time interval between subsequent echolocation calls (or pulses) determines two aspects of a bat's perception.
 First, it establishes how quickly the bat's auditory scene information is updated.
 For example, bats increase the repetition rate of their calls (that is, decrease the pulse interval) as they home in on a target.
 This allows the bat to get new information regarding the target's location at a faster rate when it needs it most.
 Secondly, the pulse interval determines the maximum range that bats can detect objects.
 This is because bats can only keep track of the echoes from one call at a time; as soon as they make another call they stop listening for echoes from the previously made call.
 For example, a pulse interval of 100 ms (typical of a bat searching for insects) allows sound to travel in air roughly 34 meters so a bat can only detect objects as far away as 17 meters (the sound has to travel out and back).
 With a pulse interval of 5 ms (typical of a bat in the final moments of a capture attempt), the bat can only detect objects up to 85 cm away.
 Therefore, the bat constantly has to make a choice between getting new information updated quickly and detecting objects far away.